 2. Understand the Test Format

-The next part is about test structure and format.
+The next part is about the test structure and format.
 This is a crucial step in your preparation journey.
-It involves types of questions and sections like speaking, reading, writing, and listening.
+It involves question types and sections such as speaking, reading, writing, and listening.

 NIIED, under South Korea’s Ministry of Education, conducts TOPIK around six times yearly in Korea and overseas.